-Here are more of Marx’s most intelligent, probing and forceful passages out of his 1857-58 note books – commonly called Grundrisse.
-These notes helped him solidify his thoughts on the forces/categories of political economy, which – often in a lucid way – allowed him to tie together years of relentless research on capitalist society in general.
+Here are some more of Marx’s most intelligent, probing and forceful passages out of his 1857-58 note books – commonly called Grundrisse.
+These notes helped solidify his thoughts on the forces/categories of political economy, which – often in a lucid way – allowed him to tie together years of relentless research on capitalist society in general.
 In the Grundrisse you are with Marx to grapple and struggle to understand abstract concepts and to (hopefully) eventually see new ways of looking at what capitalist society essentially is: Hell on earth in its highest form.

 Page numbers are from the Penguin Classics edition.